-- Circling any form of circle or circles whereby the horse crosses its original track between two consecutive obstacles, stops advancing toward the next obstacle, or turns away from the next obstacle, except to retake an obstacle after a disobedience.
+- Circling -4 faults scored as a refusal-any form of circle or circles whereby the horse crosses its original track between two consecutive obstacles, stops advancing toward the next obstacle, or turns away from the next obstacle, except to retake an obstacle after a disobedience.
 Crossing your own path (i.e. circling between fences, NOT retaking a fence from a refusal).
-A courtesy circle prior to crossing the start line is permissible -3 faults. - An In & Out jump is considered one obstacle and scored as such.
+A courtesy circle prior to crossing the start line is permitted. - An In & Out jump is considered one obstacle and combination obstacle and is scored as such.
 Refusal of one element of the In & Out requires the retaking of both elements.
 However, each element is scored SEPARATELY in the event of a knock down. (i.e. rail down at element A -4 faults, rail down at element B -4 faults: Total faults -8)